Skip to content

 What to expect

-• The Fernet key Secret now holds a new primary key.
-Older keys stay in the Secret until spec.fernet.maxActiveKeys is exceeded — tokens issued before rotation remain valid through the overlap window.
+• The production Secret now holds a new primary key.
+Older keys stay until spec.fernet.maxActiveKeys is exceeded — tokens issued before rotation remain valid through the overlap window.

 • No Deployment rollout happens.
-The API pods pick up the new keys via the Secret remount — their UIDs stay unchanged.
-Verify with:
+Running pods pick up the new keys via the in-place Secret projection (~60s) — their UIDs stay unchanged.

 bash